Franchising and preliminary agreements in Italy: the letters of intent (LOI) and option agreements

 For example, if the parties have stated in a LOI that they are just evaluating the terms of a possible future franchise contract, but at the same time the conduct of a party conflicts with the terms of the LOI (for example, the prospective franchisee makes some payments, or the franchisor performs a due diligence), then there is a practical risk that the LOI could be viewed as a binding agreement.
 Similarly, allowing the franchisee to use of the franchisor’s trademarks or delivering product or proprietary systems could reasonably indicate that the LOI reflects a definitive agreement.

 In this regard, it should be carefully considered if the franchisor has provided the other party with disclosure documents, together with the signing of a LOI.
 In Italy, franchise Law n.
-129/2004 provides for disclosure requirements (that we have examined in detail in other articles: How is franchising regulated in Italy.)
+129/2004 provides for disclosure requirements.

 Disclosure information is not required by Italian franchise law as far as preliminary interim agreements are concerned (such as a “real” LOI), but is required in connection with a binding agreement.
 Therefore, if a franchisor signs a “LOI” with a potential franchisee but at the same time discloses to him the information provided for Italian franchise law, this could mean that in this case the parties have signed not only an interim preliminary agreement, but a real binding agreement.

-If drafted correctly, a LOI can provide a useful road map of the essential business terms for the definitive franchise or master franchise agreement.
+If drafted correctly, LOI and option agreements can provide a useful road map of the essential business terms for the definitive franchise or master franchise agreement.
 However, franchisors (or of course franchisees) may face legal consequences if a LOI is deemed binding, especially if the agreement is not well drafted or ambiguous on the agreement’s binding or non-binding nature.
+The same may happen if an option agreement is signed improperly.

 Avv.
 Valerio Pandolfini